philzook58/philzook58.github.io/_posts/2025-04-08-knuckle_C_pcode.md

 Another approach that I think might be too weird to be useful as anything other than a stunt was symbolically executing the python code <https://www.philipzucker.com/overload_bool/> .

-Anyway, you can take a simple maximum function and reflect it into a knuckeldragger definition via the `@kd.reflect` decorator.
+Anyway, you can take a simple maximum function and reflect it into a knuckledragger definition via the `@kd.reflect` decorator.
 This decorator grabs the ast via `inspect`

 ```python
 import kdrag.reflect as reflect